DominoKiddoo/blindjump-gdmod/about.md

 If you have an idea or feedback, write them [here](https://forms.gle/KeTZbZupLtVdpx7A9)

 ## Credits
-Thanks to the all the devs in the <cy>Geode SDK Discord Server</cy> for making this stupid mod possible <3
+Thanks to the all the devs in the <cy>Geode SDK Discord Server</cy> for making this stupid mod possible!
+Especially [hiimjasmine00](https://github.com/hiimjasmine00) for fixing the editor crash bug, and fixing up my code overall.